NEOdinok/vd-cdek-setup/README.md

-Tutorial on how to setup CDEK Widged
+Tutorial on how to setup CDEK Widget